dimonge/connectyo/index.md

 layout: home
 permalink: /
 title: "ConnectYo - Cheap experience"
-excerpt: "Reinventing the way you connect with your community"
+excerpt: "Reinventing the way you connect."
 ---
 # Reinventing the way you connect with your community.